Alula, Somalia: History

+main capital of Majeerteen Sultanate's with its seasonal headquarters at Bargal.
+It likewise had a number of castles and forts in various areas within its realm, including a fortress at Murcanyo.

 Etymology

 Alula is derived from the Somali term "lul", which means pearl.
+Alula (Caluula in Somali) consists of two Somali words, "Cal" and "luul".
+"Cal" is a mountain range in northeastern Somalia and "luul" means pearl.
+Therefore "Caluula – Alula" means the pearl of the Al mountains.

 Overview

 Alula is located about 50 km west of Cape Guardafui, at the extremity of the Horn of Africa.
 20 nautical miles (23 miles) east of Alula lies the coastal town of Bereeda.
 7 nautical miles (8 miles) west lies Ras Filuk, the likely Cape Elephant (Elephas) of Strabo and the Periplus of the Erythraean Sea.
 Adjacent to Alula is a shallow lagoon lined by mangrove bushes, which appears to correspond with the "large laurel-grove called Acannae" also described by the Periplus.
 The Acrocephalus warbler has been heard singing in the coastal mangroves as well.

 On the coastal plain 20 km to Alula's east are ruins of an ancient monument in a platform style.
 The structure is formed by a rectangular drystone wall that is low in height; the space in between is filled with rubble and manually covered with small stones.
 Relatively large standing stones (menhirs) are also positioned on the edifice's corners.
 Near the platform are graves, which are outlined in stones.
 24 m by 17 m in dimension, the structure is the largest of a string of ancient platform and enclosed platform monuments exclusive to far northeastern Somalia.